tensorflow/tensorflow/tensorflow/docs_src/performance/quantization.md

 ## How Can You Quantize Your Models?

-TensorFlow has production-grade support for eight-bit calculations built it.
+TensorFlow has production-grade support for eight-bit calculations built in.
 It also has a process for converting many models trained in floating-point over to equivalent graphs using quantized calculations for inference.
 For example, here's how you can translate the latest GoogLeNet model into a version that uses